Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest.

 When the founders of Mandina Lodges, first moved to Makasutu they set about re-planting the decimated forest.
 Some 20 years later the reforestation has been such a success that baboons have returned and now number around 200.
 You can read about my encounter with these mischievous monkeys on Travel With Kat – The Baboons of Makasutu Forest.

-All visitors are warned not to leave any toiletries in their open-air bathrooms as the baboons may well whisk them away.
+Tip: All arriving visitors are warned not to leave any toiletries in their open-air bathrooms as the baboons may well whisk them away.

-While you will probably spend most of your time at Mandina Lodges simply relaxing or exploring Makasutu on foot, or by boat, it is well worth seeing more of The Gambia.
-There are plenty of things to do, just a relatively short taxi ride away, from visiting local markets, an afternoon on a deserted beach or visiting a nearby village such as Kubenah, where you can see the art installation, Wide Open Walls.
+While you will probably spend most of your time at Mandina Lodges simply relaxing or exploring Makasutu on foot, or by boat, it is well worth seeing more of this magical little country, the smallest on mainland Africa.
+But don’t let it’s diminutive size fool you, there are plenty of things to do in The Gambia.
+Just a relatively short taxi ride will bring you to a colourful, local market in a bustling town, a sleepy village or a deserted sandy beach, backed by palm trees.

 For more information visit, Mandina Lodges.